Carniverous19/helium-DIY-middleman/README.md

 Each received LoRa packet, regardless of which gateway sent the message, is forwarded to all gateways.
 Since multiple gateways may receive the same message, a cache is of recent messages is kept and duplicate LoRa packets are dropped.
 The metadata such as gateway MAC address is modified so each miner thinks it is communicating with a unique gateway.
-The RSSI, SNR, and timestamp (`tmst`) fields are also modified to be in acceptable ranges and to ensure the timestamps are in order an increment as expected regardless of real gateway (we cant assume timestamps are synchronized if gateway doesnt have GPS).
+The RSSI, SNR, and timestamp (`tmst`) fields are also modified to be in acceptable ranges and to ensure the timestamps are in order and increment as expected regardless of real gateway (we cant assume timestamps are synchronized if gateway doesnt have GPS).

 **PULL_RESP** messages received from miners contain data to transmit (usually for device JOINs or PoC).
-These are forwarded unmodified to the gateway with the same MAC address as the virtual gateway interfacing with the miner if it exists and a PULL_DATA was received from the gateway.
+These are forwarded unmodified to the gateway with the same MAC address as the virtual gateway interfacing with the miner, if it exists, and a PULL_DATA was received from the gateway.
 This ensures transmit behavior of a miner remains consistent.
 This restriction may be removed in later revisions.

-To ensure PULL_RESPs are received by the miners, a fake PUSH_DATA payload is created for every PULL_RESP with simulated RSSI, SNR, and timestamp (currently hardcoded RSSI and SNR).
+To ensure PULL_RESPs are received by the other miners, a fake PUSH_DATA payload is created for every PULL_RESP with simulated RSSI, SNR, and timestamp (currently hardcoded RSSI and SNR).
-This fake PUSH_DATA runs through the same process as real ones except it is not forwarded to the miner that sent the PULL_RESP (so gateways dont hear their own transmissions).
+This fake PUSH_DATA runs through the same process as real ones except it is not forwarded to the miner that sent the PULL_RESP (so gateways don't receive their own transmissions).

 All PULL_DATA, PUSH_DATA, and PULL_RESP messages are immediately sent the corresponding ACK regardless of whether the data was actually delivered.